icyJoseph/ink-js-console/readme.md

 # Credit

-This a clone wrote and maintained in JavaScript by icyJoseph.
+This a clone of [ink-console](https://github.com/ForbesLindesay/ink-console.git) by Forbes Lindesay.

+I migrated and will maintain this clone in JavaScript.

-Credit for the original ink-console wrote in TypeScript goes to:
+Again, all credit for the original [ink-console](https://github.com/ForbesLindesay/ink-console.git) written in TypeScript goes to:

 [Forbes Lindesay](https://github.com/ForbesLindesay)